-The Monarch Joint Venture project has a factsheet on milkweed species for different parts of the U.S. The plants recommended for the West are Asclepias speciosa and Asclepias fascicularis but these plants may not be successful in the Puget Sound region.
+The Monarch Joint Venture project links to the Xerces Society's Milkweeds: A Conservation Practitioner's Guide which has information on milkweed species and their natural habitats.
+The plants recommended by the MJV for the West are Asclepias speciosa and Asclepias fascicularis but these plants may not be successful in the Puget Sound region.
 Both species are found mostly east of the Cascades as these maps from the USDA show. (click on the detail maps for Washington State)

 The Xerces Society for Invertebrate Conservation has useful information about Western Monarchs, as well as separate pollinator conservation resources (for different types of pollinators--not Monarchs) for the Pacific Northwest.